 - This Licensing Authority will expect applicants to consider the measures necessary to be reasonably consistent with the licensing objective of ensuring that gambling is conducted in a fair and open way. - The Gambling Commission is the primary body concerned with ensuring that each operator conducts gambling in a fair and open way.
+The Gambling Commission does not generally expect Licensing Authorities to be concerned with ensuring that gambling is conducted in a fair and open way.
+However, the Licensing Authority will familiarise itself with operator licence conditions and will communicate any concerns to the Gambling Commission about misleading advertising or any absence of required game rules or other matters as set out in the Gambling Commission's Licence Conditions and Code of Practice.

-This Licensing Authority will consider each application on its own merits and will look more closely at operator where an operator's licence is not required.
-Track owners do not require an operator's licence and any application for such a licence will be scrutinised to ensure this objective is met.
-In these circumstances, the applicant would be expected to address how they intend to ensure that gambling will be conducted fairly and openly.
+• The Licensing Authority will consider each application on its own merits and will look more closely at an operator where an operator's licence is not required.
+Any such application will be scrutinised to ensure this objective is met.
+The applicant would be expected to address how they intend to ensure that gambling will be conducted fairly and openly.
 The Licensing Authority may consider imposing conditions to ensure that the environment in which betting takes place is suitable.

-Protecting children and other vulnerable persons from being harmed or exploited by gambling
+7.4 Protecting children and other vulnerable persons from being harmed or exploited by gambling